Levelup-Banner-2.jpg

 Jose Manuel Castellon Alvarez, MBA

-Department Manager, Service and Infrastructure - Innovation and Technology Department City of Winnipeg
+Department Manager, Service and Infrastructure - Innovation and Technology Department @ The City of Winnipeg

 Peter Owoade, P.Eng., MBA, PMP, ACP